Sidebar

 - The University’s announcement of a closure or reduced operations due to weather or other public emergency, under the Administrative Policy: Campus and Building Closing, if as a consequence of the announcement an employee is unable to work; or an employee's need to care for a family member whose school or place of care has been closed due to weather or other public emergency.

-An employee's inability to work during a declared public emergency because the employee is:
+- An employee's inability to work during a declared public emergency because the employee is:

-- When health authorities having jurisdiction, or healthcare professionals, determine that the presence of an employee or their family member in the community would jeopardize the health of others, because of the exposure of the employee or their family member to a communicable disease.
+- When health authorities having jurisdiction, or healthcare professionals, determine that the presence of the employee or their family member in the community would jeopardize the health of others, because of the exposure of the employee or their family member to a communicable disease.

 - An employee’s absence due to the need to make funeral arrangements, attend a funeral service or memorial, or address financial or legal matters that arise after the death of a family member.